phpeterson-usf/site/README.md

 ## Why

-* This is a template repo for classes I teach at the [University of San Francisco](www.cs.usfca.edu)
+* This is a template repo for classes I teach at the [University of San Francisco](https://www.cs.usfca.edu)
 * My objectives were to
 	* Make a timeline view of the course materials
-	* Integrate slide material (hat-tip to Berkeley's [CS 61a](https://cs61a.org/)
+	* Integrate slide material (hat-tip to Berkeley's [CS 61a](https://cs61a.org/))
 	* Create a simpler information design than I could get using Google Sites (no support for `<table>`)

 ## How It Works

-* It uses the [Jekyll](https://jekyllrb.com/) blogging system, which can be hosted on [GitHub Pages](https://pages.github.com/)
+* It uses the [Jekyll](https://jekyllrb.com/) static site generator, which can be hosted on [GitHub Pages](https://pages.github.com/)
 * I lightly modified the [Minima theme](https://github.com/jekyll/minima) to use school colors
-* Each row in the timeline is a blog post, using only the [front matter](https://jekyllrb.com/docs/front-matter/)
+* Each row in the timeline is a pseudo blog post, using only the [front matter](https://jekyllrb.com/docs/front-matter/)
 * I used [jens-na's work](https://github.com/jens-na/jekyll-reveal) as a starting point for integrating Jekyll and [RevealJS](https://revealjs.com/) slides
-* To use this approach for your class site, simply create a new repo using this one as a template
+* To use this approach for your class site, simply create a new repo using this repo as a template

 ## Ruby Environment

-1. Since Jekyll is built in Ruby, you'll need Ruby on your local machine
+1. Since Jekyll is written in Ruby, you'll need Ruby on your local machine
 	1. Well, *someone* needs Ruby.
 Once you get this going, adding blog posts is easy to do without a local test/dev environment
 1. I run on macOS, and use [rbenv](https://github.com/rbenv/rbenv) to avoid messing around with the system Ruby installation
 	```sh